 - Individual stocks and bonds

 Each advisor at Summit sets his or her own fees, based on the services performed and the complexity of the account.
-There are maximum annual fees for each program, though:
+The maximum annual fee for the programs is 1.5%.

 What to Watch Out For